Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Introduction

 \section{Introduction}

-Starting around 430 BC, and known as the first historically well--documented epidemic, the Plague of Athens killed between a quarter and a third of Athenians, as reported by Thucydides.
-He described the reaction of common Athenians and physicians of the time alike in these terms \blockquote[{\citeauthor*{jowett1900thucydides} \cite[Volume I, Book II, pp. 135]{jowett1900thucydides}}][.]{For a while physicians, in ignorance of the nature of the disease, sought to apply remedies; but it was in vain, and they themselves were among the first victims, because they oftenest came into contact with it.
-No human art was of any avail, and as to supplications in temples, inquiries of oracles, and the like, they were utterly useless, and at last men were overpowered by the calamity and gave them all up}

-Thucydides analysed the consequences of this epidemic, and concluded that it had led a moral upheaval for the Athenians, faced with the complete lack of any useful cure.
-Indeed, they realised that their traditionally used policies (mostly of a religious nature) to face tragedies had no effect on the epidemic, and that in the end, the disease was only stopped thanks to the development of a natural immunity within the population, during the first four years of the epidemic phase.
-Concerning now more specifically the spread of the disease itself, Thucydides wrote the following \blockquote[{\citeauthor*{jowett1900thucydides} \cite[Volume I, Book II, pp. 138]{jowett1900thucydides}}][.]{Appalling too was the rapidity with which men caught the infection; dying like sheep if they attended on one another; and this was the principal cause of mortality.
-When they were afraid to visit one another, the sufferers died in their solitude, so that many houses were empty because there had been no one left to take care of the sick; or if they ventured they perished, especially those who aspired to heroism.
+Starting around 430 BC, and known as the first historically epidemic, the plague of Athens killed between a quarter and a third of Athenians, as reported by Thucydides.
+He analysed the consequences of this epidemic, and concluded that it had led a moral upheaval for the Athenians, faced with the complete lack of any useful cure.
+In the end, the disease was only stopped thanks to the development of a natural immunity within the population, during the first four years of the epidemic phase.
+Concerning the spread of the disease itself, Thucydides wrote the following \blockquote[{\citeauthor*{jowett1900thucydides} \cite[Volume I, Book II, pp. 138]{jowett1900thucydides}}][.]{When they were afraid to visit one another, the sufferers died in their solitude, so that many houses were empty because there had been no one left to take care of the sick; or if they ventured they perished, especially those who aspired to heroism.
 For they went to see their friends without thought of themselves and were ashamed to leave them, at a time when the very relations of the dying were at last growing weary and ceased even to make lamentations, overwhelmed by the vastness of the calamity}

-In Thucydides's analysis of the Plague of Athens, we can isolate three fundamental questions that need to be addressed whenever an unknown epidemic occurs. \begin{enumerate} \item[$(1)$] How can one model a disease when one has, at best, parsimonious information on how it is spreading among the population? \item[$(2)$] How can one solve the Gordian knot associated to interactions within the population: enjoying on the one hand the presence of others and avoiding isolation and solitude, and on the other hand potentially dramatically spreading the disease? \item[$(3)$] How can governments and decisions--makers incentivise people in order to better control the spread of the epidemic? \end{enumerate}
+From this analysis, we can already isolate three fundamental questions that need to be addressed whenever an unknown epidemic occurs. \begin{enumerate} \item[$(1)$] How can one model a disease with only parsimonious information on how it is spreading among the population?

+\item[$(2)$] How can one solve the Gordian knot associated to interactions within the population: enjoying on the one hand the presence of others and avoiding solitude, and on the other hand dramatically spreading the disease?